alexcpr/LittleXS/README.md

 ## Compatibility

-All pre-X devices running iOS 11-12.
+All devices running iOS 11-12.

 ## Features (All can be enabled/disabled in settings* :)
 * iPhone X fluid gestures.